ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 > ***Provide the commands for compiling the program, the source code of the test C program with shellcode, and a screenshot when you successfully open a shell by executing the shellcode.***

+## B) Executing the payload in another program

+In task 1, we figured out that we could redirect the execution flow into a specific memory address by overflowing the stack in a way that the instruction pointer is altered.
+We did so by executing a function that was not regularly called.

+With this information, we have now the following:
+  * We have new machine code from the previous part and we could store it somewhere, preferably in our program's memory space.
+  * We should redirect the execution flow into this machine code
+  * As a result, we could execute arbitrary code in another program!

+We can try to do this like in the first task, by using `gdb` and `python` to generate the payload.

+We need to solve the following problems:
+  * Can the shellcode with into the `buffer` variable?
+Maybe we can adjust its size, or just place the shellcode *after* everything since the stack just grows and we only need the current stack frame for the program to work?
+  * What is the address of the shellcode?
+Can we broaden the memory range by using `NOP` instruction as a so-called NOP sled?

 ----
 Task 3: Defeating No-eXecute
 ----